badland

 "Vivid free-bop from a highly accomplished trio who venture gamely out into new and lawless territory, bringing new ideas and a freshness of diction to this challenging idiom."
 THE PENGUIN GUIDE TO JAZZ ON CD

-For further information, recorded examples of the group's music, or details of fees, availability, contact:
+For further information, other examples of the group's music, or details of fees, availability, contact:

 Bruce's Fingers